identimoji/mcp-server-emojikey/README.md

 This server allows LLMs to maintain consistent interaction styles across conversations using emoji-based context keys ("emojikeys").

+Emojikeys are stored online, so you can use them accross devices and applications.
+No user information is stored other than the emojikeys.

+If there is interest in a local-only version, or other suggestions, please reach out and let me know.
+Actively developing this concept now.

+> 📝 **Note**
+> Usage note: The first time you use the tool in Claude desktop, tell Claude to "Set emojikey" then next time you start a conversation, he will automatically use this key.
+You can ask to set vibe, or show emojikey history as well.
+Have fun!

+> ⚠️ **Warning**
+> This is a beta version, more features are planned, so the API may change.

 ## Features

 ### Emojikey Management